National Hernia Awareness Month is observed each June to raise public awareness about hernias and effective treatments.

 - Lift heavy objects carefully or avoid heavy lifting.
 If you must lift something heavy, always bend from your knees - not your waist

 - Stop smoking.
 Besides its role in many serious diseases, smoking often causes a chronic cough that can lead to or aggravate a hernia

 Please call our office today to schedule a hernia consultation appointment if you are in need of care!

 Dr. Timothy Light MD, FACS

 Dr. Light was educated and trained on the East Coast.
 He relocated to Iowa over 10 years ago.
 He joined Surgical Services after a brief stint on staff at the University of Iowa.
 He has a special interest in hernia surgery and works closely with referring doctors and his partners to find the optimal care for each patient.

-As a young child Dr. Light had wide ranging interests and didn't decide to go to medical school until after he had graduated from college.
+As a young child, Dr. Light had wide-ranging interests and didn't decide to go to medical school until after he had graduated from college.
 He helped rescue injured mountaineers on Denali (the tallest mountain in North America) and was inspired by doctors on the rescue team.
-During medical school he was interested in surgery, emergency medicine and internal medicine.
+During medical school, he was interested in surgery, emergency medicine, and internal medicine.
 He decided to become a surgeon late in medical school when he was in Northern Thailand caring for leprosy patients.
-During his surgical residency training he cared for the Pentagon patients from the 9/11 terror attack.
+During his surgical residency training, he cared for the Pentagon patients from the 9/11 terror attack.
 This experience inspired him to pursue additional training in trauma and burns and he spent his early career caring for those patients.
-Dr. Light also has done mission work in Dominican Republic and India.
+Dr. Light also has done mission work in the Dominican Republic and India.
 Once relocating to Iowa, his interests shifted to general surgery.
 Dr. Light enjoys singing in his church choir and sailing on Lake McBride.